 - building awareness and skills among public servants so they can better understand the community’s opinions and tap into their expertise

 - making a new framework so that Australian states and territories can directly participate in the Open Government Partnership.

 - Is this theme relevant both to the Open Government Partnership and Australia’s local context?

 - Are the possible commitments effective, relevant and ambitious?

 - Are there other possible commitments related to this theme that we should consider adopting?

 To participate, you’ll need to register for an account.
 You’ll then be able to respond to the questions under each of the proposed themes, leave a general comment or respond to those of other participants, and vote on comments.

 We expect your comments to be respectful and relevant.
 As comments are moderated, they won’t appear until they’ve been approved.
+If, after submission, you do not receive a notification stating that your comment has been queued for review, your submission has not been successfully transmitted to us.
+In this case, please email your submission to email@example.com and we will publish it on your behalf.
 Comments will close 30 March.

 If you wish to make a longer submission, you can email us at firstname.lastname@example.org.
 We’ll publish all submissions we receive.

 The outputs from this and the face-to-face consultations will be made available to the Open Government Forum.
 At its meeting in April, the Forum will be asked to assess those ideas with substantial support, and make recommendations to government on prospective themes and commitments.
 When government releases its draft National Action Plan for public comments in June, it will also provide a response to ideas.